 South East Europe and Turkey

 This section of the website related to Professional Journalistic Standards and Codes of Ethics is dedicated to South East Europe and Turkey.
-The following profiles are available: Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey as well as Kosovo (administered by UNMIK in the context of the UN Security Council Resolution 1244 adopted in 1999).
+Some regional information on the media landscape, the legislation regulating journalism and the media and the self-regulation mechanisms is available through the profiles of Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey as well as Kosovo (administered by UNMIK in the context of the UN Security Council Resolution 1244 adopted in 1999).